-This is an online form that your study abroad office fills out to let us know you meet the requirements to study abroad.
-To send the electronic form request, simply enter the name and email address of your study abroad advisor in the designated fields of of your online account.
+This is an online form that your study abroad office completes to let us know you meet the requirements to study abroad.
+To send the electronic form request, simply enter the name and email address of your study abroad advisor in the designated fields of your online account.

 Your online CET account has specific instructions for submitting an official transcript.